jaybeeuu/jaybeeuu-dev/packages/posts/src/the-value-and-weight-of-tests/the-value-and-weight-of-tests.md

 which makes me think I should tighten up and take another look.) and I understand the pressures of a project as much as the next person.
-But the code I ship is always tested in some way, and I make every effort to ensure that it is done such that keeps the value high and he weight down.
+But the code I ship is always tested in some way, and I make every effort to ensure that it is done such that keeps the value high and the weight down.
 The points listed above are a distillation of how I think it through.
 I hope you find them useful too.